ogminor/devise-mfa/README.md

-# Devise::Otp ( MFA OTP, minified and mongoized)
+# Devise::Mfa

 **I highly recommend that you encrypt your otp_auth_secret and otp_recovery_secret fields in your database.
 Storing them in plain-text adds a major weakness to the overall security.**

-Devise OTP implements multi-factor authentication for Devise, using an rfc6238 compatible Time-Based One-Time Password Algorithm.
+Devise MFA implements multi-factor authentication for Devise, using an rfc6238 compatible Time-Based One-Time Password Algorithm.

-It uses the [rotp library](https://github.com/mdp/rotp) for generation and verification of codes.
+[rotp library](https://github.com/mdp/rotp) is used for generation and verification of codes.

-It currently has the following features:
+Features:

 * Url based provisioning of token devices, compatible with **Google Authenticator**.
 * Multi-factor authentication can be **optional** at user discretion or **mandatory** users must enroll OTP after signing-in next time, before they can navigate the site.
 The settings is global, or per-user.